smudgelang/smudge/docs/tutorial/tutorial.rst

    smudge initial.smudge

-This will generate some dot output (the picture above), a C file and a pair of headers.
+This will generate some dot output (the picture above, see sidebar on the next page), a C file and a pair of headers.
 They all get dropped in the same directory as the .smudge file.
 Since this is a brand new state machine, we can have Smudge generate some boilerplate with the ``--c-stubs`` command line option.

+.. sidebar:: Install GraphViz

+    Make sure to install GraphViz to generate this diagram; if GraphViz is missing, Smudge will not generate this dot output, and will exit with an error, so make sure to install it.

 ::